 - Herbicide commonly used in ivy

 - Refined wine

 - Distinguish Poison Ivy

 All parts of the plant contain toxic smooth sap, which may cause a rash on any part of the body it touches.
-Therefore, when evacuating the ivy poison, always wear elastic gloves, long-sleeved shirts, long jeans stuffed into high socks, and boots or shoes that can be fixed with a hose in the future.
-It is also recommended to wear goggles and breathing mask.
+Therefore, when evacuating the ivy poison, always wear elastic gloves, long-sleeved shirts, long jeans stuffed into high socks, and boots or shoes that can be fixed with a hose.
+It is also recommended to wear goggles and a breathing mask.
 People who are very sensitive to poisonous ivy gum may experience serious medical problems from breathing the surrounding air.

 Use scissors or a trimmer to evacuate all the toxic substances from the ivy stems you see and find them in a plastic garbage bag.
 After it is full, secure the sack with a tie.
 Try not to tear or tear the plant, as this will spread harmful gum into the air.